Today we’re going to show you what to expect during Goldman Sachs interviews, and what you should do to prepare.

 To take this a step further, it’s a good exercise to “quiz” yourself on these current events by reframing them in the form of a question.
 For example, if you read a story about an M&A deal, ask yourself something like: “Is this really a good deal?
 Why?”
 We’d recommend that you analyze and develop an opinion on at least a couple of recent deals, because it’s likely to be useful during your interviews.

-Finally, Goldman Sachs sometimes also asks “estimation” questions which test your math and critical thinking skills.
+Finally, Goldman Sachs sometimes also asks “brainteaser” questions which test your math and critical thinking skills.
 This would be something like “how many golf balls would fit in a one gallon milk jug?”
 To prepare for this type of question, we recommend learning the approach covered in this market sizing guide.

 And of course, practicing the above example questions (out loud) will go a long way in preparing you for your interviews.